-Housing Authority of the City of Glendale is a Public Housing Agency in Glendale, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Housing Authority of the City of Glendale is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Housing Authority of the City of Glendale serves Glendale.

 |Housing Authority of the City of Glendale Housing Choice Voucher||Closed|

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.